 Currently the Cape Meares Community Association owns and manages two properties for conservation: Cape Meares Community Forest and Cape Meares Beachfront Wetland Habitat.

 Cape Meares Community Forest

-The CMCA Watershed Conservation Project seeks to expand the existing 106+ acres of Cape Meares Community Forest with the purchase for conservation, the contiguous 119+ acres of forest, all within the watershed of Coleman Creek.
+The CMCA Watershed Conservation Project seeks to expand the existing Cape Meares Community Forest through the conservation and protections for the entire forest within the watershed of Coleman Creek.

 Cape Meares Community Forest within the Coleman Creek Watershed

 In 2021 a small parcel (.56 acre) of Cape Meares beach front wetland habitat was donated to the Cape Meares Community Association by the Williams-Blair Families.
 The photo gallery below offers just a glimpse of this special little Beachfront Wetland that the CMCA has set aside for conservation.